 Sentiment analysis will tell you whether the response to a particular message was positive, negative, or neutral.
 In other words, it means whether people are enjoying brands’ products and services or not.

 Sentiment analysis can give you valuable information about:

-- a reaction to a specific marketing campaign.
+- A reaction to a specific marketing campaign.
 A high volume of mentions and an increase in negative sentiment is usually a sign of a social media crisis.

-- an understanding of how your messaging and marketing activities affect the perception of your brand.
+- An understanding of how your messaging and marketing activities affect the perception of your brand.
 It will tell you whether you are sending the right message to the right people via the right channel.
 There’s no point in broadcasting into the void where no one is interested in what you have to say.

 Take a look at the share of voice